cpp-tutor/learnmoderncpp-tutorial/08-files-and-formatting.md

 As can be found from experimentation, any characters that do not fit into the C-style array are left in the input buffer and are left unprocessed; also the *fail-bit* is set in the input stream's flags, meaning any further calls to `getline()` will return an empty string.
 The stream fail-bit for `cin` can be unset with `cin.clear()`, after which the unprocessed characters can be read with further call(s) to `getline()`.
 Optionally, the `ignore()` member function can be used to skip one or more input characters.

-There is a non-member function which we met in Chapter 7, perhaps confusingly also named `getline()`, which reads directly from an input stream object into a `std::string`.
+There is also a **non-member** function which we met in Chapter 7, perhaps confusingly also named `getline()`, which reads directly from an input stream object into a `std::string`.
 There is no restriction to the length of the input which can be stored in the `std::string`, and the input ends with a newline (which is not stored).
 The following program demonstrates the use of this function, with minimal changes from the previous one:

 ```cpp
 // 08-line2.cpp : obtain a line of input from the user, store it in a string variable and display it